kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 - 2026-09-16: first sig-node review pass; the fallback now keeps the exact comparison instead of a default bound, metrics moved to alpha, platform scope stated.
+- 2026-09-22: third review pass; the tolerance is opt-in through the option even with the gate enabled, grace refinement moved to the beta criteria.

 ## Drawbacks